 Modern Slavery Act statement

-The first slavery and human trafficking statement prepared by Oxford University Press in accordance with the Modern Slavery Act 2015.
+This statement has been prepared by Oxford University Press is accordance with the Modern Slavery Act 2015.
 It is important to us that we carry out our work in accordance with our core values and principles at all times, and in all territories and we look to our partners to do the same.